escfrpls/drochiczynpoleski/drgpls/content/about-niemkowicze.md

 ![1-ka 1866](https://github.com/user-attachments/assets/64d5cb4f-3c45-4074-8fab-b7104ca02cf0)

+In 1870 it was a part of Pruzana uyezd, Wielokosielsk parish.

 In 1890 the estate had 65 dessiatinas of land.

 According to the enumeration of 1897 Niemkowicze was located in Kotra parish, Pruzana district, Grodno province.
 There were 16 households and 98 inhabitants.
 There was a bread store.